 - Veterinary medicines

 The estimated study time for this course is 55 hours.
-This course can take between 6–12 months to complete and you will be tested using a range of methods including:
+This course can take between 6–12 months to complete.
+The assessments include:

-- Multiple choice questions at the end of each module
+- Modules 1 and 2: Online multiple choice questions at the end of each module, marked in real time

 N.B.
 The NPA now offers a combined level 2 course called Medicines counter and dispensing course – details can be viewed here.

 Upon successful completion of Modules 1 and 2 and the upload of completed Competency booklet, an end of course e-certificate will be provided from the NPA.

 Members benefit from 10% cashback on all level 2 courses.